Grains can be made by cutting sounds into very small pieces.

 - Lower levels of density

 Try using blocks and clouds of sounds within your composition.
-Can you imagine how they might be combined?
+Can you imagine how they could be combined?

-- Perhaps a block of sound might shatter into a granular cloud,
+- Perhaps a block of sound is shatter into a granular cloud,

-- OR a granular cloud might merge to form a block of sound?
+- OR has a granular cloud might merge to form a block of sound?